mila-iqia/blocks/docs/create_your_own_brick.rst

   one output.
 * :class:`.Linear`: a linear transformation with optional bias.
 Inherits from :class:`.Initializable` and :class:`.Feedforward`.
+* :class:`.BaseRecurrent`: the base class for recurrent bricks.
+Check the :doc:`tutorial about rnns</rnn>` for more information.
 * many mores!

 Let's say that you want to create a brick from scracth, simply inheriting